 “Mom, I need to get one of those new foldable cell phones.
 All my friends have one.

 “Mom, I’m turning 16 next month, can I get a raise in my allowance.
 I can’t afford to go to Starbucks with my friends anymore.”

-We are bombarded incessantly by hundreds of ads per week telling us we need the latest “thing,” or we’re out of step with our peers and society.
+We are bombarded incessantly by hundreds of ads every week telling us we need the latest “thing,” or we’re out of step with our peers and society.